sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

-- For a deep dive on how the config works, see the following section.
+- For a deep dive on how the config works, see [the following section](doc:quickstart#section-how-it-works).

-- If you want to skip ahead and try out the API, see [Integrate with your applicationI](doc:quickstart#section-integrate-with-your-application).
+- If you want to skip ahead and try out the API, see [Integrate with your application](doc:quickstart#section-integrate-with-your-application).

 How it works
 ====